JakWai01/question-hub/README.md

 - [x] Move to a more sophisticated handler model
 - [x] Implement heartbeat messages
 - [ ] Implement leader election
+  - [ ] Implement a way to mark a node as leader
+  - [ ] When the leader is not alive anymore, initiate a new leader election
+  - [ ] Leader election
 - [ ] Add database
 - [ ] Persist state of application
 - [ ] Synchronous data replication